WHY AM I DOING THIS?

 But then, of course, the pandemic forced us all to step out of our lives.
 A few weeks before I was due to start, we were locked down, and all my plans, like everyone’s, were ruined.
 The training stopped abruptly and my only walking was for the hour’s authorised exercise that we could do within our area.

 2021 felt too uncertain to set up the walk again - I couldn’t bear the idea of it having to be cancelled and to go through more disappointment.
-So instead I did an interim walk, completing the Coast to Coast over 17 days last summer in the heatwave.
+So instead I did an interim walk, completing the Coast to Coast over 17 days in the summer heatwave.
 This was a fantastic experience, about which I’ve written here.
 It taught me that I am resilient enough to keep going when things feel pretty tough, and that I could cope with, indeed I enjoyed the experience of a solo adventure, albeit a much shorter one than this.

 For I’d always planned to do this mainly on my own.
 I love my friends and family very much, but I wanted to plan my walk the way I wanted to do it.
-I'm very lucky that many have said that they want to come and keep me company, and walk alongside me for a while, but essentially this is my adventure.
-With the excitement of that will undoubtedly come added challenges, on top of the physical exertion, of finding out how I cope with long periods on my own.
+I'm very lucky that many said that they wanted to come and keep me company, and walk alongside me for a while, but essentially this is my adventure.
+With the excitement of that would undoubtedly come added challenges, on top of the physical exertion, of finding out how I cope with long periods on my own.